I grew up in Saskatoon Saskatchewan but every year our family would go camping for a couple of weeks in the Canadian Rocky Mountains.

 10 Hikes for Preschoolers To Do Near Calgary this Summer

-This is the perfect first hike for a new little hiker.
+This is the perfect first kid-friendly hike for young children.
 My youngest completed the hike when she was just under 2 and you can watch the video here.
 The short drive to Big Hill Springs Provincial Park gets you out of the city and into nature in such a short amount of time.
-Expect to hike through beautiful forest, pass shelters made of logs and cross a series of bridges with small toddler sized waterfalls.
+Expect to hike through beautiful forest, pass shelters made of logs and cross a series of bridges with small toddler-sized waterfalls.
 We like ending at the picnic tables where we let the kids explore and play in the water.
 Just bring a change of clothes!
 Learn more about the trail here.

 Easy- Various short trails (Some Stroller Friendly) – 50 minutes from Downtown Calgary

 Elbow Falls is a perfect place to explore just outside of Bragg Creek and located 50 minutes from Downtown Calgary.
 While not a specific hiking trail it does have many walkways and lookouts to explore before reaching the waterfall.
 Instead of heading right back to the car enjoy exploring the rocks alongside the water.

 Easy- 3.4 km RT- Stroller Friendly – 1 h 20 minutes from downtown Calgary

 Currently under trail construction.
 Troll Falls hike located near the Kananaskis Village takes you to a stunning large waterfall which is definitely worth the view.
 The kid-friendly hike is easy for tiny hikers but if you are worried about the length you can bring along a carrier or even a stroller*.
 The only challenging part is the last 10 or so metres to the waterfall.
 You can decide to park the stroller or continue pushing over large roots.
 We continued on and made it with our double stroller.
 Learn more here.

 Challenging- 4km RT, 280 m elevation- 1h 40 minutes from Calgary – Open June 15th-November 30th